McCallTech/vendingMachineKata/README.md

 - [x] b: Configure a Continuous Integration solution to monitor a Version Control System and execute the unit and/or integration tests when new commits are made.
-	- git pust master triggers travis-ci that builds and runs test.
+	- git push master triggers travis-ci that builds and runs test.
 After success travis-ci runs github pages deploy, docker hub push.

 - [x] c: Provide us with access to your RCS and identify a few issues that represent the next features to be delivered in your application; don&#39;t be surprised if someone commits a change that addresses one of the issues...
 Your project should be complete as delivered, but every project has a &#39;next step&#39; and we&#39;d like to know what you think your next steps are.

 - [x] d: Configure a Continuous Deployment solution to automatically deploy the application when CI is